Yoav666s/dnd-wiki/collections/_spells/cantrip/sacred-flame.md

 ---
-title: "Ray of Frost"
+title: "Sacred Flame"
-permalink: /spells/ray-of-frost/
+permalink: /spells/sacred-flame/
-excerpt: "A frigid beam of blue-white light streaks toward a creature within range."
+excerpt: "Flame-like radiance descends on a creature that you can see within range."
 tags:
   - Spell
   - Damage
 available_for:
-  - Sorcerer
-  - Wizard
-  - Artificer
+  - Cleric
 source: "Basic Rules"
 level: "Cantrip"
 # header: